fitbit-v/Stories/Lightning/MIGRATION.md

 #### Global Action
 ##### Action Type
 * Create a Record
 * Send Email
 * Log a Call
 * Custom Visualforce
 * Custom Canvas
 * Lightning Component
 ##### Record Type
-The record type for records or call logs created by this action.
+The record type for records or call logs created by this action:
 * Task
 * LinkedIn InMail
 * LinkedIn Message
 * PointDrive Created
 * PointDrive Viewed
 * Corporate Wellness - Enterprise
 * Corporate Wellness - SMB
 ##### Case Feed Item
 If enabled, creates a feed item when the action is performed.
 The feed item's fields are defined by the target object's compact layout.
 ##### Success Message